jfadams1963/Ti_Projects/tiAES-C_version/README.md

 The portable version compiles cleanly with Clang 16.0.6 on FreeBSD 14, Clang 13.0 on OpenBSD 7.4, and GCC 11.4.0 on some sort of Linux.

-The FreeBSD base system has all required libraries, but you may want to intall:
+The FreeBSD and OpenBSD base systems have all required libraries, but you may want to intall:
 + gmake

-`# pkg install gmake` as root or with `sudo`.
+`# pkg install gmake` as root, or with `sudo` or `doas`.

 To compile, run:
 `$ gmake`